3D Dynamics of a Premagnetized Gas-puff Z-pinch implosion: Introduction

 \section{Introduction}

-The Magnetized Gas-Puff configuration has been studied extensively in the past due to its positive effect in mitigating instabilities commonly found in Z-pinch plasmas, such as Magneto-Rayleigh-Taylor instabilities \cite{narkis2021, conti2020}, and because of its importance in magneto-inertial fusion (MIF) research \cite{slutz2012, klir2015, coverdale2007}.
+The magnetized gas-puff configuration has been studied extensively in the past due to its positive effect in mitigating instabilities commonly found in Z-pinch plasmas, such as Magneto-Rayleigh-Taylor (MRT) instabilities \cite{narkis2021, conti2020}, and because of its importance in magneto-inertial fusion (MIF) research \cite{slutz2012, klir2015, coverdale2007}.

-In this configuration, before the plasma is produced, an axial magnetic field is applied between the electrodes of the generator, usually by using one or two coils that are driven by a large current pulse which has a very large rise time (relative to the lifetime of the plasma) \cite{Felber1987, chaikovsky2003, mikitchuk2014}.
-After the magnetic field has had time to diffuse through the electrodes, a gas injector allows the flow of a gas in the shape of a uniform cylinder through the anode-cathode gap (A-K gap) \cite{valenzuela2017, shiloh1978}, where a fast and large current pulse passes through and creates a plasma that rapidly implodes over its own axis due to the large magnetic pressure generated \cite{giuliani2015}.
-Since the rise time of the generator is much smaller than the rise time of the current used to generate the axial field, the field applied does not significantly change throughout the implosion, but the field inside the plasma increases because the plasma is a conductor and the magnetic field lines get compressed with the plasma.
+In this configuration, an axial magnetic field is applied across the anode–cathode (A–K) gap of the generator prior to plasma formation.
+This field is typically generated by one or two coils driven by a current pulse with a rise time much longer than the plasma lifetime \cite{Felber1987, chaikovsky2003, mikitchuk2014}.
+After the magnetic field has diffused into the electrodes, a gas injector allows the flow of a gas in the shape of a uniform cylinder through the A-K gap \cite{valenzuela2017, shiloh1978}.
+Then, a fast, high-amplitude pulse (typically between 300 kA-2 MA and 100-300 ns in duration) is applied, producing a plasma that rapidly implodes toward its axis due to the magnetic pressure associated with the self-generated azimuthal magnetic field \cite{giuliani2015}.
+Given that the implosion timescale is much shorter than the current pulse used to establish the axial magnetic field, this current remains constant during the implosion, and the axial field is governed mostly by the interplay between resistive diffusion and advection with the flow.

-An important motivator behind the study of this configuration is its relevance to MagLIF, since both types of plasmas share many aspects and the much higher repetition rate of a Gas-puff allows for an efficient way to study phenomena present on both configurations.
-One example of this has to do with the study of helical instabilities that are found, not only on magnetized Gas-puffs \cite{chen2024}, but also in many other Z-pinch configurations that use axial fields \cite{yager2016, atoyan2016, yager2018}, that have been fundamental in the study of some of the mechanisms behind the formation and development of these structures in MagLIF implosions \cite{awe2014}.
+An important motivator behind the study of this configuration is its relevance to magneto-inertial fusion research and, more specifically, to the physics of helical instabilities and magnetic flux compression that are common to many axially magnetized Z-pinches, including MagLIF \cite{awe2014}.
+The high repetition rate of a gas-puff makes it a practical platform for parametric studies of these phenomena.
+One example of this has to do with the study of helical instabilities that are found, not only on magnetized gas-puffs \cite{chen2024}, but also in many other Z-pinch configurations that use axial fields \cite{yager2016, atoyan2016, yager2018}, that have been fundamental in the study of some of the mechanisms behind the formation and development of these structures in MagLIF implosions \cite{awe2014}.